Installation view of Spotlight: Nathaniel Oliver at The FLAG Art Foundation, 2024. Photography by Steven Probert

 The Spotlight series includes a new or never-before-exhibited artwork paired with a commissioned piece of writing, creating focused and thoughtful conversations between the visual arts and authors, critics, poets, scholars, and beyond.
 In this iteration, the Spotlight features Nathaniel Oliver’s Would you believe me if I showed you, 2024.

-In Conversation with Nathaniel Oliver and Zoé Samudzi
+Nathaniel Oliver and Zoé Samudzi in Conversation

 Nathaniel Oliver: In connection with the show itself, I would say that the my solo exhibition at Karma, New York, My journey was long, so yours could be shorter, 2024, focused on ancestral knowledge and the passing down of that knowledge through narration, drawing, and different ways to hold account of memory.